 Your personal virtual assistant can ease your workload, but you may not always know which tasks to delegate, it can be tricky, whether you’re launching or growing your business.
 Most virtual assistants are either freelance or contract workers who do their jobs from home or remote office and focus on back-office tasks that are similar to those of an executive or administrative support assistant or even offer specific skill sets.

 With the rising number of virtual assistants, their expertise now covers a wide range of areas, making it easier to find someone whose skills respond to your needs.
 Business owners use virtual assistants for everything from making customer service calls to optimizing social media sites or managing websites.
 It’s essential to build strong rapport, trust and all other social ties you normally create with permanent employees.
-“They become a team member who just happens to work remotely,” Bisharat says.
+‘They become team members who just happen to work remotely,’ Bisharat says.

-There are at least 10 ways you can benefit from a virtual assistant services to grow your business:
+There are at least 10 ways you can benefit from a virtual assistant service to grow your business:

 Web Research: Internet research tasks are usually delegated to virtual assistants.
 Common requests include looking for information on corporate websites, exploring new products and appraising potential employees or searching business contacts.